Degrees of glory: History

-In April 1830, the Church of Christ was organized in upstate New York.
+In April 1830, the Church of Christ was organized by Smith in upstate New York.
 By October of that year, the church had grown to between seventy and eighty disciples.
 That fall missionaries were sent west to convert the Native Americans in Missouri.
 They passed through Kirtland, Ohio, where they encountered widespread success among the congregations of Sidney Rigdon, adding hundreds of additional converts.
 Many of these members, including Rigdon, had formerly been members of the Disciples of Christ led by Alexander Campbell.

-The doctrines of the new Church of Christ had not been completely developed or understood yet in Kirtland, especially with Joseph Smith in New York and missionaries having moved on to Missouri.
+The doctrine of the new Church of Christ had not been completely developed or understood yet in Kirtland, especially with Joseph Smith in New York and missionaries having moved on to Missouri.
 As such, many early Kirtland converts retained Disciple of Christ doctrines and practices.
-Regarding the afterlife, Disciple of Christ leader Alexander Campbell published in 1828 a vision he had received of "three kingdoms" where he wrote, "While musing upon the three kingdoms, I fancied myself in the kingdom of glory after the final judgment."
+Regarding the afterlife, Alexander Campbell published in 1828 a vision he had received of "three kingdoms" where he wrote, "While musing upon the three kingdoms, I fancied myself in the kingdom of glory after the final judgment."
 He went on to explain that heaven was divided into "the Kingdom of Law, the Kingdom of Favor, and the Kingdom of Glory" where the deceased would enter based on levels of faith, works, and Abrahamic lineage.
 Disciples of Christ also believed that most people would be numbered among the sinners sent to a "lake of fire and brimstone" outside of heaven.

-In 1831 Smith and the Latter Day Saints in upstate New York migrated to what had become the center of Church membership in Kirtland.
-Smith and Rigdon studied and prayed intensively together, and after comparing the Book of Mormon, the Bible and Smith's earlier revelations, they concluded that "God rewarded everyone according to the deeds done in the body" and "the term 'Heaven,' as intended for the Saints' eternal home must include more kingdoms than one."
+In 1831, Smith and the Latter Day Saints in upstate New York migrated to what had become the center of church membership in Kirtland.
+Smith and Rigdon studied and prayed intensively together, and after comparing the Book of Mormon, the Bible, and Smith's earlier revelations, they concluded that "God rewarded everyone according to the deeds done in the body" and "the term 'Heaven,' as intended for the Saints' eternal home must include more kingdoms than one."